 FLACS first CFD software accepted by US DOT for LNG studies according to NFPA 59A.

 GecCon Australia and GexCon Italy established.

-GexCon’s quality management system SolWay is developed and maintained in accordance with the requirements in ISO 9001:2008.
+GexCon’s quality management system is certified according to ISO 9001:2008.

 GexCon is qualified through the Achilles Joint Qualification System for suppliers to the Oil industry in Norway and Denmark.

 GexCon consists of 40 engineers with a combined work experience in the field of gas and dust explosions of more than 400 years.
 This experience includes detailed knowledge of explosion phenomena built up throughout years of research, carrying out safety assessments, performing accident investigations and performing physical testing.

 The first overseas offices were established in 2008, and by 2012 GexCon had employees in 5 offices around the world.
 The FLACS CFD consequence software is used in more than 150 organizations worldwide.

 Phone: +47 55 57 43 30

 Fax: +47 55 57 43 31